 Jeremy Pruitt has his biggest test yet as Tennessee’s head coach when Florida comes to town on Saturday.

 Tennessee is coming off a 24-0 win over UTEP while the Gators are coming off a 48-10 win over Colorado State.
-In the Gators’ win over the Rams, Florida put up 341 yards of offense – 222 yards coming on the ground and 119 yards through the air.
+In the Gators’ win over the Rams, Florida allowed 310 yards of offense – 70 coming on the ground and 240 coming through the air.
+Colorado State was just 8-of-20 on third down while turning the football over three times.

-Through three games this season, Florida’s offense ranks just 13th in the SEC, producing only 382.3 yards of offense per game.
-The Gators are rushing for 185.0 yards per game, 9th-most in the conference, and 197.3 passing yards per game, the 11th-most in the SEC.
-Florida’s 39.0 points per game are seventh-most in the SEC.
+Through three games this season, Florida’s defense ranks 9th in the SEC, allowing opponents to average 329.7 yards per game.
+The Gators are allowing opponents to rush for 198.3 yards per game, third-most in the conference.
+Through the air, opponents are throwing for an average of 131.3 yards per game, ranking the Gators’ secondary best in the SEC.

-While Florida’s offense isn’t the offense it once was, the Gators have pieces that Tennessee will need to keep in check.
-Here are the four things Pruitt’s defense needs to accomplish on Saturday in order to start off SEC play with a win.
+Similar to Florida’s offense, its defense isn’t the defense it once was, but the Gators have pieces that can make life hard on Tennessee’s offense.
+These are the three things Tyson Helton’s offense needs to accomplish on Saturday in order to start off SEC play with a win.